Invited Keynote by Mr. Mukesh Ambani

 About the Speaker:

 Dr. Monica Lam has been a Professor of Computer Science at Stanford University since 1988, and is the Faculty Director of the Stanford MobiSocial Computing Laboratory.
-She has made significant contributions to the field of compilers for high-performance machines and open communication platforms for mobile computing.
+She is currently leading the open Almond virtual assistant project.
+She has made significant contributions to the field of compilers for high- performance machines and open communication platforms for mobile computing.
 Her research has been widely adopted in industry, including two startups she helped found: Tensilica, a configurable processor core company and Omlet, an open mobile gaming social network company.
-She leads the Almond open virtual assistant project, which protects privacy and data ownership through user-friendly decentralized systems.

 Prof. Lam is an ACM Fellow, has won ACM-SIGSOFT and ACM-PLDI best paper awards, and has published over 150 papers on compilers, computer architecture, operating systems, high-performance computing, databases, security, and HCI.
 She is an author of the ``Dragon Book'', the definitive text on compiler technology.
 She received a B.Sc. from University of British Columbia (1980) and a Ph.D. from Carnegie Mellon University (1987).